daniellionel01/glaze/glaze_basecoat/README.md

 ## Tailwind CSS

-Basecoat UI is built on Tailwind CSS.
-You can use Basecoat via CDN or with your own Tailwind configuration.
+Basecoat UI ships Tailwind-based styles.
+You can either use the CDN for a fast setup, or integrate it into your own Tailwind build.

 ### TL;DR